Recovery from Birth

 Many women find that there is a change to their bowel habits after birth and may experience constipation.
 The foods mentioned above provide fibre to help prevent this but you may also want to consider the benefits of taking a probiotic supplement too.

-Here are just some of the nutrients to support your recovery post-birth.
+Here are just some of the ways to support your recovery post-birth.

 Your body’s ability to use iron is also influenced by your levels of healthy bacteria so eating foods that support this or taking a month’s course of probiotics can help.
 This requirement increases if you had any medication or medical intervention during the birthing process such as an epidural, antibiotics, anti-inflammatory medication or an anaesthetic.